callumjfortune/TTDChallenge/README.md

 # TDD Challenge
-A basic single-page TDD demonstration with javascript and python challenges, ideal for a easy-setup coding challenge for outreach events
+A basic single-page outreach exercise with javascript and python TDD challenges.

 The page contains several challenges of differing levels, written in both javascript and python and allows the users to view test results and console output all in the same page